JoyeuxShalom/CSS-exercises/README.md

 # CSS-exercises
-This are exercises showing different ways of using CSS in HTML and their relationship.
+These are exercises showing different ways of using CSS in HTML and their relationship.